Table of Contents

 - Frequently Asked Questions

 If you operate a successful business, you may be looking for ways to grow and expand.
 Therefore, you may be considering using a franchise or management model.
-A franchise agreement and management agreement are both agreements typically used by franchisors.
-However, a management agreements are more uncommon and typically used as an alternative to a corporate or franchisee run store.
-As with any business decision, it is important you understand the advantages and risks of both business models.
+A franchise agreement and a management agreement are both agreements typically used by franchisors.
+However, management agreements are more uncommon and typically used as an alternative to a corporate or franchisee-run store.
+As with any business decision, you must understand the advantages and risks of both business models.
 This article will discuss the differences between these agreements.

 What is a Franchise?